 R G Carter was founded by Robert George Carter.

-Prior to WWI, he had trained and worked as a carpenter, and following his time with the Royal Engineers, he worked with a large building firm as a general foreman.
+Prior to the First World War, he had trained and worked as a carpenter, and following his time with the Royal Engineers, he worked with a large building firm as a general foreman.
 By 1921 he had established his own business, starting with the building of local housing.

 The first major contract undertook by the Firm, was for the Norwich City Corporation, to construct 300 homes on the Mile Cross Council Estate, Norwich.